isar/isar/docs/docs/queries.md

 ```

 :::tip
 You can even use multiple where clause for sorting and distinct.
 The only restriction is that those where clauses are not overlapping and use the same index.
-For correct sorting they also need to be applied in sort-order.
+For correct sorting, they also need to be applied in sort order.
 Be very careful if you rely on this!
 :::

 ## Offset & Limit